SmackdabDevOps/inventory_manual/docs-site-export/docs/manual/chapters/Chapter_28_API_Integration.md

 Understanding how to design and implement API integrations effectively—from authentication through monitoring—is essential for modern business operations.
 This chapter will show you how to master API integration as both a technical capability and a strategic enabler.

+### Quick Confidence Check

+<LearningQuiz
+  question="When building an integration, why is the contract-first OpenAPI schema so important?"
+  :options="[&quot;It guarantees that payloads match what Smackdab validates in production&quot;, &quot;It lets you skip authentication because the schema is public&quot;, &quot;It replaces the need for sandbox testing entirely&quot;]"
+  :answer-index="0"
+  :explanations="[&quot;The schema defines required fields, data types, and validation rules.&quot;, &quot;Authentication is enforced separately and always required.&quot;, &quot;You should still test flows end to end in sandbox environments.&quot;]"
+/>

 ---

 ## API Architecture and Design